Yellowdig Faculty Guide

 • Facilitating the community

-• Tell Your Students About Yellowdig: This guide has a helpful script you can use to add to the Yellowdig assignment.
+• Tell Your Students About Yellowdig: This guide has a helpful template you can use to add to the Yellowdig assignment.

 • Search, Filter, and Sort: Having trouble keeping up with posts and comments, or wanting to find a post quickly?
 This guide provides some quick tips on how to easily navigate through the Yellowdig feed.